 One of the most important decisions you can make is who you ask questions of

 The best policy is to find those who are responsible for what you are seeking to understand and then ask them.
-If you have a question, think about the best person that you know that could answer that question and go and ask them.
+If you have a question, think about the best person that you know that could answer that question and go and ask them or find a book.
 Listening to uninformed people is worse than having no answers at all.

 Everything looks bigger up close

 I love this phrase, because I witness it so often.
 Do you remember when you were rejected from that internship or job role and it crushed you?
 A few months later though, we look back and think, ahh it wasn’t so bad.
 Everyone goes through rough patches so it helps to take a step back to gain perspective and evaluate the overall trend of where your life is going.
 For example, you may have scored lower than expected in one assessment, but how is your overall average doing?
 Even when nothing seems to be going our way, this is usually an over-exaggeration and being grateful for little things can shift your perspective on this view that everything in your life is going terribly wrong.

 A dot is simply one piece of data from one moment in time.
 It’s not unusual to hyper-analyse a scenario or situation beyond what is reasonable.
 Your friend who is an infatuated lover may tell you how the shape of their beloved’s smile at a 34.7 degree angle means that they are destined to be together.
 Don’t be that person.

 Remember the 80/20 Rule and know what the key 20 percent is